An 8-dimensional family of simply connected Godeaux surfaces: The dominant component

 We will prove that $F_{1}(Q)$ is smooth at a general $\ell$ computationally by studying a Barlow line in Section \ref{subsec_barlow}.
 Thus with these two further assertions we obtain the proof of Theorem \ref{dominant component}.

-In the following we report our results on the homology loci of the complexes introduced above using \Mac2.
-The complex $C_1$ has just homology at the zeroth position, and we compute that the three entries of each row of the $a$-matrix form a regular sequence in $Q$.
-More precisely, $H_0(C_1) = \coker g_1$ is supported at a 4-dimensional scheme in $Q$ which decomposes into eight irreducible varieties.
-Setting the entries of one row of the $a$-matrix to zero, the corresponding locus in $Q$ decomposes into a union of two varieties with Betti tables
+In the following we briefly state our results on the homology loci of the complexes introduced above using \Mac2.
+For a more detailed study we refer to our forthcoming paper studying special bicanonical fibers.
+The complex $C_1$ has just homology at the zeroth position and we compute that $H_0(C_1) = \coker g_1$ is supported at a 4-dimensional scheme decomposing in $Q$ into eight irreducible varieties.